broxus/everscale-inpage-provider/docs/index.md

 > > If an event _e_ logically depends on events _e<sub>1</sub> ,... , e<sub>n</sub>_, then logical time of _e_ is the smallest
 > > non-negative integer that is greater than all logical times of _e<sub>i</sub>_

-In Everscale, messages exist "separately" from transactions as an entity.
+In TON-compatibles blockchain, messages exist "separately" from transactions as an entity.
 There are three types of messages:

 - _External inbound_ - doesn't contain source address but has the destination address, doesn't have any value.
 It is used to call contracts from outside or to deploy them.